+#define FSP NON VOLATILE STORAGE HOB GUID \setminus

-#define FSP\NON\VOLATILE\STORAGE\HOB\GUID \ { 0x721acf02, 0x4d77, 0x4c2a, { 0xb3, 0xdc, 0x27, 0xb, 0x7b, 0xa9, 0xe4, 0xb0 } }
+{ 0x721acf02, 0x4d77, 0x4c2a, { 0xb3, 0xdc, 0x27, 0xb, 0x7b, 0xa9, 0xe4, 0xb0 } }

-The Non-Volatile Storage (NVS) HOB provides a mechanism for FSP to request the boot loader to save the platform configuration data into non-volatile storage so that it can be reused in many cases, such as S3 resume.
+The Non-Volatile Storage (NVS) HOB provides a mechanism for FSP to request the boot loader to save the platform configuration data into non-volatile storage so that it can be reused in many cases, such as S3 resume and fast boot.

 The boot loader needs to parse the HOB list to see if such a GUID HOB exists after returning from the FspInit() API.
-If so, the boot loader should extract the data portion from the HOB, and then save it into a platform-specific NVS device, such as flash, EEPROM, etc. On the following boot flow the boot loader should load the data block back from the NVS device to temporary memory and populate the buffer pointer into FSP\INIT\PARAMS.NvsBufferPtr field before calling into the FspInit() API.
-If the NVS device is memory mapped, the boot loader can initialize the buffer pointer directly to the buffer.
+If so, the boot loader should extract the data portion from the HOB, then save it into a platform-specific NVS device, such as flash, EEPROM, etc. On the subsequent boot flow the boot loader should load the data block back from the NVS device to temporary memory and populate the buffer pointer into FSP_INIT_PARAMS.NvsBufferPtr field before calling into the FspInit() API.
+If the NVS device is memory mapped, the boot loader can initialize the buffer pointer directly to the memory mapped address.

-To retrieve this HOB data, refer to the function implementation of GetFspNvsDataBuffer () in sample file fsp\support.c for a code snippet which illustrates how to get the FSP NVS data that needs to be saved by the boot loader.
+To retrieve this HOB data, refer to the function implementation of GetFspNvsDataBuffer () in sample file fsp_support.c for a code snippet which illustrates how to get the FSP NVS data that needs to be saved by the boot loader.